Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 “Oh, Wind — nice,” Sophie said, giving him a quick kiss on the cheek, “You’re late.”

-“Sorry I got stuck in church.”
+“Sorry I got stuck.”

 “It’s nice that you’re here now, in sunlight.
 Did you escape through a window?”

 “Almost!”
 Wind smiled.
-“Rituals.
-They don't force you to stay,
-but it feels rude to leave.”
+“They don't force you to stay, but it feels rude to leave.”

 Sophie nodded, a little worried.
-“I know.”
+“Mom says they used to force you — but not anymore.
+Not here.
+It is you who decides.”

 “Come on,” Wind said.
 "Let's go share an ice cream.